sbrsn97/SWE573/docs/USER_GUIDE.md

 ### Viewing Threads

-1. Browse the home page to see trending and recent threads
+1. Browse the home page to see trending and recent threads or browser thread listing page to see all threads
 2. Click on a thread title to view its details
 3. The thread view shows:
    - Thread information